 Don’t Rely on Overhead Balls.

 We must all admit, it’s one of the easiest passes to use but the player we’re passing to doesn’t always receive the ball and this is because we’re making it easier for the opposition to intercept, especially when you’re stood behind them.
-Instead, try these two alternative passes:
+Instead, try these two alternative passes to improve your netball:

 Chest passes – it may take a little longer to get the ball down the court, but as long as you’re ball side you have a better chance of receiving the ball and getting it down to the goal third.
 With chest passes you also must make sure they are quick and consistent.
 These work best when your team is running diagonally down the court and running in an explosive movement to get free.